abhishek-137/Django_Calendar/README.md

 1. Install Python and Django on your machine
 2. Clone or download the project from the repository
 3. Navigate to the project directory in the command line
-4. Run  command `pip install virtualenv` to install virtual environment
-5. Run command `source//venv//Scripts//activate` to start virtual environment
-6. Run  command `pip install -r requirements.txt` to install the project dependencies
+4. Run  command `pip install -r requirements.txt` to install the project dependencies
-7. Run  command `python manage.py migrate` to apply the migrations to the database
+5. Run  command `python manage.py migrate` to apply the migrations to the database
-8. Run  command `python manage.py runserver` to start the development server
+6. Run  command `python manage.py runserver` to start the development server
-9. Visit "http://127.0.0.1:8000/" in your web browser to see the project running
+7. Visit "http://127.0.0.1:8000/" in your web browser to see the project running